jasonkradams/real-staging-ai/docs/sse.md

 # Server-Sent Events (SSE)

-This document explains how Virtual Staging AI streams realtime image job updates to clients using Server‑Sent Events (SSE).
+This document explains how Real Staging AI streams realtime image job updates to clients using Server‑Sent Events (SSE).

 The API exposes a per-image event stream that emits:
 - An initial "connected" event